precice/precice/src/precice/adapters/python/readme.txt

 5. Use the PySolverInterface!

+NOTE:
-NOTE: for an example of how the PySolverInterface can be used, refer to the 1D tutorial.
+- For an example of how the PySolverInterface can be used, refer to the 1D tutorial.
+- In case the compilation fails with `'shared_ptr.pxd' not found` messages, check if `.local` contains the latest version of Cython.